Unwinding the Body, Breath, and Mind into Presence: Anatomy of Meditation – VIRTUAL RETREAT

 $255 – Tier 3 (includes access to recordings of all sessions for up to 1 year from the end of the retreat)

 Registration at this level covers basic costs for this retreat, supports year around staff as well as facilities maintenance and other critical operational needs.

-Any additional contribution to our Annual Fund will allow Tara Mandala Retreat Center to continue to operate, be a repository for wisdom literature, a center for translation, a beacon for the feminine in Buddhism, and an active dharma center that provides refuge for deep practice and transformation.
-If you are able to provide a generous contribution beyond the prices listed above, you will also have the opportunity to do so in your registration and/or during the retreat.
+Choosing Tier 2 or Tier 3 levels will allow Tara Mandala Retreat Center to continue to operate, be a repository for wisdom literature, a center for translation, a beacon for the feminine in Buddhism, and an active dharma center that provides refuge for deep practice and transformation.

 There are many ways to support and engage with Tara Mandala’s activities.
 Click here to learn more.
 We appreciate your support and generosity!

 Offering dana to the teacher: The practice of offering dana, which means “generosity,” is the traditional offering the student makes to the teacher as a symbol of appreciation, gratitude, and reciprocity for receiving the precious teachings.
 Information on offering dana to the teacher/s will be provided during the virtual retreat.
 To learn more about dana and suggested dana ranges, please click here.

 Note: Tara Mandala has two scholarship funds and offers deferred payment plans as resources for anyone with financial limitations.
 For more information and to apply, visit our Scholarships and Financial Assistance Page.

 Dorje Lopön Chandra Easton studied Buddhism and Tibetan language at the Library of Tibetan Works & Archives in Dharamsala, India, founded by H.H.
 Dalai Lama.
 She later received her degree from UCSB’s religious studies department at which time she co-translated Sublime Dharma, A Compilation of Two Texts on the Great…